outreachy/website/README.md

 ## Printing class variables and methods

-The Python shell (which the Django shell uses) will print information about a class object.
+The  shell (which the Django shell uses) will print information about a class object.
 This includes the class methods and fields.

 For example, assume you followed the instructions from one of the sections above to set up an internship round.
 You'll end up with a variable called `current_round`.
 This is an object of the RoundPage class.
 You can type the code below in the shell to look at the variables and fields in the RoundPage class: